 One investment company is offering these homes on a rent-to-own basis but making the buyer responsible for repairs.
 These homes turn into a money pit for the consumer.

 Rent-to-own homes come with a significant risk to buyers.
-If the owner of the property gets foreclosed on you’re going to be forced to leave.
+If the owner of the property gets foreclosed on, you’re going to be forced to leave.

-The contract with be forfeited and you’ll have to buy the home from the bank.
+The contract with be forfeited, and you’ll have to buy the home from the bank.

-It’s a good idea to explore all your options for financing before moving forward with an owner financed property.
+You may be able to get approved for a home even with bad credit.
+It’s a good idea to explore all your financing options before moving forward with an owner-financed property.